joelpbr/TaikoProMicro/README.md

 ## What You Need

-1. An Arduino Micro/Leonardo (ATmega32U4) board or an Arduino Nano ESP (ESP32) board.
+1. An Arduino Micro/Leonardo (ATmega32U4).

-   Most ATmega32U4 boards work, but you need to verify that they support keyboard emulation; ATmega328P boards like Arduino Uno don't work.

-   ESP32 is strongly recommended because it's significantly more powerful than ATmega32U4.
-This project uses an ESP32-WROOM-32 board.

 2. 4 piezoelectric sensors.

-3. 8 100kΩ resistors.
+3. 4 100kΩ resistors.

-4. (Optional) 4 bridge rectifier chips such as [DB107](https://www.diodes.com/assets/Datasheets/products_inactive_data/ds21211_R5.pdf) (see the Additional Notes section for details).

-5. (Optional) Some red and blue LEDs.

 6. Necessary electronic components (breadboards and jumper wires, etc.).

 7. Wood planks and cutting tools (only if you need to make your physical taiko drum from scratch).
-If you have an aftermarket taiko or a Big Power Lv.
-5 drum, you can use them directly.
+If you have an aftermarket Taiko Force Lv5, you can use them directly.

 ## Steps to Make the Controller